U.S. House stuck for a third day as Republicans struggle to unite around a speaker - NewsBreak

 “We’re in for the long haul,” he said.

-Throughout the evening Thursday, lawmakers shuffled in and out of the office of Minnesota’s Tom Emmer, who is set to be the conference’s majority whip.
-Members said a deal was on paper and under review.

-“We’re not quite digital yet,” said Rep.-elect Patrick McHenry of North Carolina, a strong McCarthy ally.
-“My hope is that we show progress.”

-The post U.S. House stuck for a third day as Republicans struggle to unite around a speaker appeared first on New Jersey Monitor .
+The post U.S. House stuck for a third day as Republicans struggle to unite around a speaker appeared first on New Hampshire Bulletin .